 Credit cards are quickly becoming the most popular way for consumers to pay for goods and services.
 They’ve been around for almost a century, and since then, they’ve completely changed the landscape of spending in America and around the world.
 Have you ever wondered about the credit card life cycle or how it’s made?

 A short history of the credit card

 Credit cards came into being in the United States during the 1920s, when companies started issuing them to customers to use within their establishment.
 In 1950, a universal credit card was introduced by Diner’s Club, Inc. This card could be used at a variety of establishments.
 American Express established a travel and entertainment card in 1958.
 This was the first system that charged annual fees and sent out bills on a regular, monthly basis.
-Merchants who accepted the card were expected to pay a service fee to the credit card issuer, usually 4 to 7 percent of the total charge.
+Merchants who accepted the card were expected to pay a service fee to the credit card issuer, usually 4% to 7% of the total charge.

 Later in 1958, Bank of America started the bank credit card system, calling it the BankAmericard.
 With this system, banks credited merchant accounts as sales slips were received.
 The charges were billed to the cardholder at the end of the month with interest.
 Consumers could pay the bank in monthly installments.
 The program started in California and began spreading to other states in 1966.
 In 1976, the credit card system was renamed Visa.